-Though rook is the second most powerful chess piece it also has some weaknesses:
+Though the rook is the second most powerful chess piece it also has some weaknesses:

-- Since it is such a valuable piece, using it early during the game, becomes an easy target of your opponent’s less valuable pieces.
+- Since it is such a valuable piece, using it early during the game, becomes an easy target for your opponent’s less valuable pieces.

 - It can get blocked by your own pawns, becoming inactive because for using it effectively you require open space.